Egypt Station

-Egypt Station is the 17th solo studio album by English singer-songwriter Paul McCartney, released on 7 September 2018 through Capitol Records.
+Egypt Station is the seventeenth solo studio album by English singer-songwriter Paul McCartney, released on 7 September 2018 through Capitol Records.

 Egypt Station was produced by Greg Kurstin and co-produced by McCartney, with the exception of one track produced by Ryan Tedder.
 The album is McCartney's first studio release since 2013's New.
-The album's first (double A-side) single, consisting of the two songs "I Don't Know" and "Come On to Me", was released on 20 June 2018.
+The album's lead single, a double A-side consisting of the songs "I Don't Know" and "Come On to Me", was released on 20 June 2018.

 The name "Egypt Station" is shared by one of McCartney's paintings from 1988, from which the cover art is derived.
 It became his first number one album in the United States since 1982's Tug of War and his first to debut atop the Billboard 200.

 Recording

 Egypt Station was recorded in studios in Los Angeles, London, São Paulo, and Sussex.
 McCartney began working with producer Greg Kurstin some time after the release of his 2013 album New and mentioned their working together several times leading up to the 20 June 2018 announcement of Egypt Station's release.

 McCartney also wrote and recorded three songs with Ryan Tedder.
 Two of the songs, "Fuh You" and "Nothing for Free", were released on the album.
 The song "Get Enough" was also recorded with Tedder for the album, but was instead released New Year's Day 2019 as a non-album single.

 The song "Back in Brazil" was recorded at KLB Studios in the city of São Paulo.